 A beautiful blue opalescent footed salver in the Tokyo pattern by Jefferson Glass, a gorgeous antique piece of glass that I have seen referred to as a card receiver, compote, tidbit tray, and even a donut plate.
 However, an old advertisement for Jefferson's "Best" and ever-popular opalescent assortment lists this treasure as a 6-5/8" high footed salver.The Tokyo pattern is one that causes a bit of confusion for some, given one book's vague reference to potential reproduct..

-Here's a cute, happy clown figurine by Fenton in a sweet blush pink, Fenton's Sunset iridized color.
+Here's a cute, happy clown figurine that can double as a paperweight, produced by Fenton in a sweet blush pink, Fenton's Sunset iridized color.
 In excellent condition, with no nicks, chips, or cracks.
-Measures 3-1/2" high and retains the Fenton label...
+Measures 3-1/2 inch high and retains the Fenton label...

 A lovely lime Scroll and Eye footed nut dish by Fenton, ware number 8248.
 In a mouth-watering color that inspires thoughts of lime custard, this wonderful Fenton dish is a real eye-catcher.
 (The last photo was taken in a dark room, with only a black light as a source of lighting.)Production on this piece was relatively short, spanning only a few years, from the late 1970s to early 1980s.
 Measures 5" high, with a rim diameter of 5-1/2" at the widest point.
 The underside..

-Offering a fabulous Morgantown #7654 Reverse Twist glass comport, circa 1930's, in a delicate pink called Anna Rose.
-This elegant piece stands 6-1/4" high, with a rim span of 6-7/8".
+A fabulous Morgantown #7654 Reverse Twist glass comport, circa 1930's, in a delicate pink called Anna Rose.
+This elegant piece stands 6-1/4 inch high, with a rim span of 6-7/8 inch.
 Top surface of comport bowl is decorated with a wheel cut floral design.
 In excellent condition, with only a couple of superficial scratches on the underside of the rim, and no nicks, chips, or cracks.
-A real beauty!
+A real beauty!..